 A special committee of the Bank established by the Board of Directors - and consisting of delegated members thereof - presided over by one of the non-executive members of the Board of Directors.
 The committee gives guidance on compliance with standards of ethical conduct through its position statements issued in general and specific cases, and its decisions serving to assist with interpretation.
 The committee also makes decisions in the event of reports, relating to the Bank, made via the ethical complaints hotline, or investigates the reports and makes a decision in a second-tier procedure.
 Its procedural rules are approved by the committee itself.

 Ethics Committee Chairman Mihály Baumstark

 1.4.3.
-Permanent committees established by the Bank's Management in support of management functions:
+Standing committees established by the Board of Directors of the Bank in support of management functions:

 Management Committee